This tutorial should take approximately 20-30 minutes to complete.

 Now you're ready connect to the Notecard over USB and continue with the Quickstart!

-Connect a USB cable from the Notecarrier-AF's USB port to your PC's USB port.
+Connect a USB cable from the Notecarrier's USB port to your computer's USB port.

-If you’re using a Wi-Fi Notecard you have one additional step: complete our guide to connecting to a Wi-Fi Access Point, as you’ll need a network connection to complete the rest of this tutorial.
+If you're using the Notecard WiFi you have one additional step: complete our guide to connecting to a Wi-Fi Access Point, as you'll need a network connection to complete the rest of this tutorial.

-In the in-browser terminal, click the Connect link.
-A browser prompt will appear asking for permission to connect to a USB Serial device:
+Within the In-Browser Terminal, click the USB Notecard button.
+A browser prompt will appear asking for permission to connect to a USB serial device:

 If you're on a Mac, select either